jiiihwan/k8s-dashboard/README.md

 ### 4. Exporters

-Used Jetson-exporter & Nvidia-exporter to export GPU usage
+Used Jetson-exporter & Nvidia-exporter to export GPU usage and Hailo-exporter for NPU usage.

+- Nvidia-exporter for Master Node Desktop
+- Jetson-exporter for Jetson Orin Nano
+- Hailo-exporter for Hailo of Raspberry pi 5

 #### 4.1 Nvidia-exporter
 - export GPU usage of Nvidia GPU by using `nvidia-smi`